Mnirali/Exploratory-Data-Analysis-with-Databricks/README.md

 # Exploratory-Data-Analysis-with-Databricks
 Exploratory Data Analysis (EDA) for Insurance Company Dataset

 I found sample data from Kaggle which is about "Prudential Life Insurance Assessment - Can you make buying life insurance easier?".
 This sample data is great for practice data analysis.
-I have used Pycharm & Azure Databricks notebook to perform analysis.
+I have used Jupyter Notebook & Azure Databricks notebook to perform analysis.

 Data Fields Description